 WHERE HAVE WE PLAYED?

 The Olney Big Band has performed at a wide array of events and venues, including Blues Alley, the prestigious Montreux Jazz Festival in Switzerland, Strathmore, BlackRock Center for the Arts, Mid-Atlantic Jazz Festival, Spanish Ballroom at Glen Echo Park, Olney Theatre Center, Washington DC Mormon Temple Visitors’ Center, occasional weddings, and numerous community festivals, high school dances and concerts, and retirement community events.
-Our CDs have been featured on In the Mood Big Band with Ken Jackson (WYPR 88.1).
+Our CDs have been featured on In the Mood Big Band with Ken Jackson (WYPR 88.1) and continues to be played on radio stations here and in Europe.

 "The Olney Big Band at The Washington D.C.
 Temple Festival of Lights"